What Does It Cost to Refurbish Private Jet Seats?

 Stitching

 You can add decorative stitches to your aircraft seats and divan.
 The French/Double and Top/Single stitches are the most common (see photos).
-Decorative stitches can be the same or similar colors to the upholstery, or they can be complementary colors.
+Decorative stitches can be the same or similar colors to the upholstery, or they can be complementary colors that stand out.

 If you do not want the stitches to be seen, blind stitches can be applied (see photo).

-Note: Some kinds of stitching will tear through certain leathers.
-Be advised that not all stitching is compatible with all materials.
+Note: Be advised that not all stitching is compatible with all materials as some stitches will tear certain kinds of leathers.

 Seatbelts